irasus-technologies/hedge/README.md

    edit the working directory so it points to where main.go is
 7. If the above is running, your dev environment is all setup
 8. Some of the services depend on MQTT, you can refer to mqtt broker ( mosquitto) of your shared dev environment.
 Same for database like victoria and elastic.
-   The current dev env is clm-pun-vvriyq
 9. If you are working on Hedge UI, goto ui/admin and look for the corresponding documents in there

 ## Hedge Development Resources